Danny Ongais: CART career

 Ongais made his CART debut during the 1979 season driving the No. 25 Panasonic/Interscope Racing Parnelli 6C-Cosworth DFX.

-He first raced at the Arizona Republic/Jimmy Bryan 150 at Phoenix International Raceway where he qualified 4th and led for several laps only to drop out after 128 laps due to engine problems.
+He first raced at the Arizona Republic/Jimmy Bryan 150 at Phoenix International Raceway where he qualified fourth and led for several laps only to drop out after 128 laps due to engine problems.
 He then competed at the Gould Twin Dixie 125 however bad luck hit Ongais in both races.

 At the Indianapolis 500, Ongais crashed in practice and this put Ongais in jeopardy of not being able to compete.
 Ongais qualified 27th and finished fourth.
 As the season progressed the Parnelli 6C (which was already a two-year-old car) started to struggle due to its age.
-Ongais scored another 4th-place finish at the Kent Oil 150 at Watkins Glen International and finished in 6th place in points.
+Ongais scored another fourth-place finish at the Kent Oil 150 at Watkins Glen International and finished in sixth place in points.

 For the 1980 season, Interscope was intending to use their own chassis with a Porsche V6 engine.
 The car was disallowed and Interscope brought out their Parnelli 6C-Cosworth DFX.

-At his first race of the season, the Indianapolis 500 Ongais started sixteenth and finished seventh.
+At his first race of the season, the Indianapolis 500, Ongais started sixteenth and finished seventh.
 Ongais endured a tough season highlighted by a third place finish at Watkins Glen.

-Ongais also made a single start for AMI Racing driving the #43 Armstrong Mould Orbiter 80C-Cosworth DFX at the Michigan 400 at Michigan International Speedway, finishing 11th.
+Ongais also made a single start for AMI Racing driving the No. 43 Armstrong Mould Orbiter 80C-Cosworth DFX at the Michigan 400 at Michigan International Speedway, finishing 11th.
 Ongais ended the season in 15th place in points.